-Holiday cottages in Wales are the epitome of a UK getaway, whether it be a long weekend break or a family holiday to escape for some adventure and rest from the day-to-day antics.
+Holiday cottages in Wales are the epitome of a UK holiday, whether it be a long weekend break or a family holiday to escape for some adventure and rest from the day-to-day antics.
 We have a charming collection of cottages in some wonderful locations across the Welsh landscape, including many on the west coast where the sandy bays are superb for watching the sunset.

 Revel in the freedom of Wales and relax in the special places we exquisitely look after, such as the lovely county of Pembrokeshire, where the rugged Welsh terrain injects immense views over to Ireland from the colossal St David’s Peninsula to the humble nature reserve at Stackpole where otters and dragonflies freely burrow amongst the water reeds.
 Stackpole Quay is absolutely the perfect place for kayaking or exploring the ruins of Stackpole Court.
-Interesting fact: Stackpole played home to BBC’s Springwatch in 2016.
+Interesting fact: Stackpole hosted BBC’s Springwatch in 2016.

 Welsh holiday cottages come in all shapes and sizes, boasting some impressive views in a selection of lovely locations.
 Take in the panoramic views across the Bristol Channel to Lundy, all the way over to Exmoor in Devon, to the sun-drenched Rhossili, the highest point on the Gower peninsula.
+Don't forget Snowdonia!

-The National Trust has over 20 unique Pembrokeshire Welsh holiday cottages and Pembrokeshire is famed for golden sands that stretch for miles on end with the towering cliffsides providing a compelling backdrop to any coast and they’re covered with wildflowers and wildlife.
+The National Trust have over 20 unique Pembrokeshire Welsh holiday cottages and Pembrokeshire is famed for golden sands that stretch for miles on end with the towering cliffsides providing a compelling backdrop to any coast and they’re covered with wildflowers and wildlife.

 The National Trust owns over 60,000 acres of coast and countryside in North Wales, including some land at the majestic mountains of Snowdonia.
 Feeling brave?
 Visit Beddgelert, where the legend of the dragon was born!